Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments for the surface code in (2 + 1)D

 To define a logical block template, we have only specified the location of the ports and \textit{fundamental}, codimension-1 features (the boundaries and domain walls).
-The \textit{derived}, codimension-2 features (twists, cornerlines and transparent cornerlines) are all inferrable from them.
+The \textit{derived}, codimension-2 features (twists, cornerlines, and transparent cornerlines) are all inferrable from them.
 Recall that twists reside at the boundary of a domain wall in the absence of any boundaries, while cornerlines (transparent cornerlines) reside on the interface between primal and dual boundaries in the absence (presence) of a domain wall.
-As such, cornerlines, transparent cornerlines and twists can be described as labels on 1-cells of the template and one can extend the domain of $F$ to include 1-cells accordingly (see App.~\ref{secLogicalBlockTemplateExtension} for the explicit definition of the extension).

-\textbf{Remarks.} Firstly, to interpret a logical block template, it is natural to first consider one direction as both the logical flow of information (i.e., the logical flow from inputs to outputs) and the flow of physical time (i.e., the order in which physical operations are implemented).
-However, in some cases, such as in FBQC, it can be beneficial to decouple the physical time from the logical time and in turn describe the space-time configurations in a way that is agnostic of the order of physical operations that give rise to them.
+In order to simplify the construction of derived features, it is convenient to decompose the label for topological features into two indicator functions $B$ and $T$ on $\mathcal{L}_2$.
+The first one, $B$, indicates whether the 2-cell is a boundary or not (this may simply be derived as $\partial \mathcal{L}_3$).
+The second, $T$, identifies transparent domain walls as well as distinguishing dual boundaries ($B \wedge T$) from primal boundaries ($B \wedge \neg T$).
+The union of {\it twist defects} and {\it cornerlines} can then be identified as $\partial T$, of which only $(\partial T) \cap B$ are identified as {\it cornerlines}.
+Finally, elements of $\partial (T \cap B)$ that are not in $\partial T$ are considered {\it transparent cornerlines}.
+In this way, cornerlines, transparent cornerlines, and twists can be described as labels on 1-cells of the template and one can extend the domain of $F$ to include 1-cells accordingly (see App.~\ref{secLogicalBlockTemplateExtension} for the explicit definition of the extension).

-Secondly, we note that unlike the static 2D case, boundaries, domain walls, twists, cornerlines and transparent cornerlines may all exist in planes normal to the time direction.
+\textbf{Remarks.} The logical block templates do not make any explicit reference to a causal or temporal direction.
+As such, they provide a natural starting point to describe pictures of topological fault tolerance that do not explicitly present a local temporal ordering such as FBQC and MBQC.
+In order to ascribe a circuit model interpretation, it is necessary to extend the template with a causal (i.e., temporal) order compatible with the input and output status of logical ports.
+Contrary to the static 2D case, boundaries, domain walls, twists, cornerlines and transparent cornerlines may all exist along planes normal to the time direction.
 The physical operations generating such features will be explained in the following sections.